obiwanjacobi/Zsharp/docs/compiler/meta.md

 Problem here is that some pragma's start a new scope and others don't.
 How to fix that?

 > TBD: Transparently pass custom meta programs to roslyn source generators?

+> TBD: Allow compile time code to build code using (perhaps) a builder pattern.
+TypeBuilder, FunctionBuilder and CodeBuilder.